Tuesday, 9 February 2016

 Blood thinners for the brain-win!

-Considering alcohol (always in moderation) is a blood thinner, we're actively being stroke smart at the weekend/weekday when we have a few certain alcoholic beverages.
-As you'd expect with a stroke survivor in their 20s, I certainly ran/sprinted with this one (after the supportive docs said I could in my particular situation - not all stroke survivors necessarily have such freedom), relishing my newfound passion for 'looking after (stroking?!) the mind'.
+blood thinner, we're actively being stroke smart at the weekend/weekday when we have a few certain alcoholic beverages.
+As you'd expect with a stroke survivor in their 20s, I certainly ran/sprinted with this one (after the supportive docs said I could in my particular situation - not all stroke survivors necessarily have such freedom), relishing my newfound passion for 'looking after ('stroking'?!) the mind'.

-few glasses of red wine each week for its particular brain food - ethanol
+To get the best results, the studies suggest (enjoying) a few glasses of red wine each week for its particular brain food - ethanol which helps to thin blood, in particular - and also hugs your heart as well.
+YES!

 Pour us a massive glass/goblet now!

-Want more mind (monkey) magic?
+Want more mind (/monkeymagic?

 Check out these hidden brain talents.

-Do tell myself what fascinated you the most about our minds.
+Do tell what fascinated you the most about our minds.
 I'm forever intrigued by our clever grey matter!
 Boom!

 "If brains were simple, we would be too simple to understand them"